zalf-rdm/zalf-rdm.github.io/src/data_provision/thesauri_&_ontologies.md

 <br>

 ### PROV-O
-This W3C ontology provides a set of classes, properties, and restrictions that can be used to represent and interchange provenance information generated in different systems and under different contexts.
+This [W3C](https://www.w3.org/TR/2014/NOTE-ld-bp-20140109/) ontology provides a set of classes, properties, and restrictions that can be used to represent and interchange provenance information generated in different systems and under different contexts.
 It can also be specialized to create new classes and properties to model provenance information for different applications and domains.

 <br>

 ### Semantic Sensor Network Ontology
-This ontology was developed by the W3C Semantic Sensor Networks Incubator Group and describes sensors, observations, and related concepts (W3C Semantic Sensor Network Incubator Group, 2009).
+This ontology was developed by the W3C Semantic Sensor Networks Incubator Group and describes sensors, observations, and related concepts [[1]](https://www.w3.org/2005/Incubator/ssn/ssnx/ssn).
 It provides numerous suggestions on the management of sensor data including metadata of sensor description (e.g. accuracy, detection limit).

 <br>